CATIISP15/Syllabus/README.md

 #### Homework:
 - Work on Exercise 7 & Final
 - Read: “History of the Interface in Interactive Art” by Soke Dinkla → http://www.kenfeingold.com/dinkla_history.html

+### Wednesday April 8th - Visiting Artist [Katherine Bennett](http://www.katherinebennett.net)
+	- 12 noon lecture in the Robert Van Fossan Theater (Franklin street, next door)

+		Katherine Bennett, an electronic artist with a background in interactive light environments, engrossed herself in programming and sound to widen her studio practice.
+Her work explores the social relationships engendered when time is blurred, frozen, collapsed and expanded.
+Her interests pertain to the non-physical presence of thought and memory.
+Bennett widens notions of habitable spaces: involving the intangible spaces within the mind and the liminal spaces created by digital communities.
+She uses sound and light as visceral rubble to foster relationships across these spaces, creating a presence across a trajectory of time.
+		Her latest environments deal with the terrain of memory - it's absence, degradation and the new space that this loss provides for new experiences.

 ### Week 11: April 10 - XII: Universal Everything, Karolina Sobekecka (Flightphase), Nemore